fisikon

 6. When does the reporting obligation under REMIT start?

-For more information about the rules, procedures, techniques and organization requirements and responsibility for data reporting, please visit the special section REMIT info (http://www.rae.gr/site/categories_new/remit/remit1.csp) at RAE’s site and the specialized REMIT portal (https://www.acer-remit.eu/portal/home) at ACER’s site, where you can find a series of texts with non-binding instruactions for the application of the regulations, supportive instructions about the registration procedure of the participants and the recording procedures of the transaction as well as a Q&A section (on a monthly basis).
+For more information about the rules, procedures, techniques and organization requirements and responsibility for data reporting, please visit the special section REMIT info (http://www.rae.gr/site/categories_new/remit/remit1.csp) at RAE’s site and the specialized REMIT portal (https://www.acer-remit.eu/portal/home) at ACER’s site, where you can find a series of texts with non-binding instructions for the application of the regulations, supportive instructions about the registration procedure of the participants and the recording procedures of the transaction as well as a Q&A section.